 Make waves with Baby Shark birthday party decor

 Pick a playful palette of pink, blue, and yellow from the YouTube video to create your own oceanic atmosphere.
 Delight pint-sized partygoers with a shimmering “Under the Sea” banner from Meri Meri, featuring holographic foil fish.
 Skip balloons and suspend paper honeycombs from the ceiling for extra whimsy.
-These diamond-shaped designs are two-toned for a dunked effect; opt for shades of teal, turquoise, or light blue to call all things aquatic to mind.
+These diamond-shaped designs are perfect; opt for shades of teal, turquoise, or light blue to call all things aquatic to mind.
 In addition, tying the Baby Shark birthday theme together can be as simple as spelling out a phrase on a message board, whether you incorporate your kid’s age (“Baby shark two two two two two two”) or keep it simple and straightforward (“doo doo doo”).

 Hunt down Baby Shark birthday party supplies